cmyers/BlazorWasmOidcCustom/README.md

 # BlazorClientTest
-Blazor client example with api endpoint and shared models between the client and server.
-Initial authentication logic added.
+Blazor WebAssembly 3.2.0-preview2 example with api endpoint and shared models between the client and server.
+Includes Identity authentication.